libonomy/aphelion-staking/test/p2p/README.md

-# Tendermint P2P Tests
+# Aphelion P2P Tests

 These scripts facilitate setting up and testing a local testnet using docker containers.

 Setup your own local testnet as follows.

-For consistency, we assume all commands are run from the Tendermint repository root (ie. $GOPATH/src/github.com/evdatsion/aphelion-dpos-bft).
+For consistency, we assume all commands are run from the Aphelion repository root (ie. $GOPATH/src/github.com/evdatsion/aphelion-dpos-bft).

 First, build the docker image: